 Buy Tickets: Our food & drink booths at Walkathon’s BOO-tique do not accept cash, so you will need tickets to purchase food and drinks.
 Tickets are available online prior to the Walkathon and are available day of Walkathon at the Ticket Booth.
 Buy Now.
 (NOTE: Food trucks will accept cash or credit card.)

 Buy Teacher Fun Drawing Tickets: Buy raffle tickets for a chance to win a spot for your child at a fun event hosted by the teacher!
 Tickets are available at Walkathon, but why wait when you can buy ahead online?

 Preview Auction Items: Check out the auction items online and place your max bids before Walkathon so you can concentrate on the walking at the event.

 Pack a Bag: Pack a bag the evening before Walkathon with sunscreen, a refillable water bottle for everyone in your family, jackets, extra socks, favorite snacks, etc. so you'll be ready to go first thing Saturday morning.
-Also, if you have children with allergies to bees or food, please make sure you bring what you need.
+Also, if you have children with allergies to bees or specific food allergies, please make sure you bring what you need.